-Staff discussed their training needs at team meetings.
+Staff discussed their training needs at an annual appraisal and in team meetings.
 They also discussed learning needs, general wellbeing and aims for future professional development.
-We noted that appraisal meetings were not scheduled at regular intervals.
-Records of appraisals that were held did not record evidence of feedback or guidance to help staff develop.
+We saw evidence of completed appraisals in the staff folders.

 We saw the provider had systems in place to deal with staff poor performance.